 I’m one of those people who, as soon as the particular holiday is over, I’m ready to put away all the decorations.
 I don’t like to have a ton of holiday decorations out around our home anyway and, once the holiday is over, I’m ready to pack them up.

-- I pick up all the decorations after the holiday is over and either take them down to the basement, or bring the tubs upstairs and load them back up.
+- I pick up all the decorations after the holiday is over and either take them down to the basement, or bring the plastic bins I use upstairs and load them back up.
+I use the big 66-qt. plastic bins like these with locking lids to keep everything dust-free and dry while in storage.

 - When I gather all the decorations, I check to make sure they’re all still in good shape.
 Any decorations that are broken beyond repair, damaged, or we just don’t like anymore are donated, recycled, or thrown away.

 - I keep all the holiday decorations in one place: on shelves in our basement.
-I keep them in the basement because it’s easier to get them out – and put them back – from the basement (as compared to the attic, which has pull-down stairs).
+I keep them in the basement because it’s easier to get them out – and put them back – from the basement, which has real stairs (as compared to the attic, which has pull-down stairs).
 Also, there’s room there to keep them all together.
 I’m a big fan of organizing in zones, keeping like items together.

 - Each holiday has its own bin or bins.
-While Christmas has the most bins – just because of all the stuff like ornaments, other tree stuff, stockings, etc. – most holidays either have one bin – like Halloween – or share a bin (like 4th of July and Valentine’s Day, together).
-I use the big 66-qt. plastic bins with locking lids to keep everything dust-free and dry.
+While Christmas has the most bins – just because of all the stuff like ornaments, other tree decorations, stockings, etc. – most holidays either have one bin – like Halloween – or share a bin – like 4th of July and Valentine’s Day, together.